alanalutz/Makayuni-Corridor/docs/report/analysis_plan.md

 - `Label`: initial clip.shp
 - `Spatial Coverage`: 830767.7591739012859762,9581072.9865449033677578 : 862007.9419027733383700,9619914.2523989714682102
 - `Spatial Reference System`: EPSG 32736
+- `Lineage`: Sourced from the shared data from the original authors, presumed to be namely Justin Lucas.
 - `Distribution`: Shared by original authors
+- `Constraints`: Unknown
+- `Data Quality`: No planned quality assessment.

+#### Adjusted Study Site

+- `Abstract`: This is a shapefile for the study site (i.e. the Makuyuni Wildlife Corridor)
+- `Label`: adjusted_studysite.shp
+- `Spatial Coverage`: The data source pertains to Makuyuni Wildlife Corridor.
+- `Spatial Resolution`: Unknown
+- `Spatial Extent`: 833295.2141958434367552,9588552.1709635984152555 : 858831.0715981726534665,9615078.0293724834918976
+- `Spatial Reference System`: EPSG:32736 - WGS 84 / UTM zone 36S - Projected
+- `Temporal Coverage`: Unknown, presumed 2023
+- `Temporal Resolution`: Not applicable
+- `Lineage`: Sourced from the shared data from the original authors, presumed to be namely Justin Lucas.
+- `Distribution`: Shared by original authors
+- `Constraints`: Unknown
+- `Data Quality`: No planned quality assessment.
+- `Variables`: The shapefile is filled with a Simple Fill and has no land cover data.

+#### Bounding Box

+- `Abstract`: This is a shapefile which was "used to create [a] buffer to prevent edge effects", per Justin Lucas.
+It extends past the boundaries of adjusted_studysite when the shapefiles are visualized together.
+- `Label`: bounding_box.shp
+- `Spatial Coverage`: The data source pertains to land surrounding Makuyuni Wildlife Corridor and the corridor itself.
+- `Spatial Resolution`: Unknown
+- `Spatial Extent`: 833295.2141958434367552,9585634.2357019279152155 : 860913.8547548535279930,9617039.8727052193135023
+- `Spatial Reference System`: EPSG:32736 - WGS 84 / UTM zone 36S
+- `Temporal Coverage`: Unknown, presumed 2023
+- `Temporal Resolution`: Not applicable
+- `Lineage`: Sourced from the shared data from the original authors, presumed to be namely Justin Lucas.
+- `Distribution`: Shared by original authors
+- `Constraints`: Unknown
+- `Data Quality`: No planned quality assessment.
+- `Variables`: The shapefile is filled with a Simple Fill and has no land cover data.

+#### Secondary Roads

+- `Abstract`: This is a shapefile which is described as containing "all tracks and roads that were within the study area aside from the two major highways" by Justin Lucas.
+The shapefile contains line geometries and has 176 total features.
+- `Label`: secondary_roads.shp
+- `Spatial Coverage`: The data source pertains to land surrounding Makuyuni Wildlife Corridor and the corridor itself.
+- `Spatial Resolution`: Unknown
+- `Spatial Extent`: 4002985.2809690786525607,-417528.5057486270670779 : 4055363.5504161105491221,-386600.4248493338818662
+- `Spatial Reference System`: EPSG:3857 - WGS 84 / Pseudo-Mercator
+- `Temporal Coverage`: Unknown, presumed 2023
+- `Temporal Resolution`: Not applicable
+- `Lineage`: Sourced from the shared data from the original authors, presumed to be namely Justin Lucas.
+Lucas states that this shapefile was sourced from OpenStreetMap.
+- `Distribution`: Shared by original authors
+- `Constraints`: Unknown
+- `Data Quality`: No planned quality assessment.
+- `Variables`: Roads are filled with a Simple Fill and there are no associated land cover data.

+#### Bomas

+- `Abstract`: This is a shapefile which ostensibly contains locations of bomas, or livestock enclosures, within the wildlife corridor.
+- `Label`: bomas.shp
+- `Spatial Coverage`: The data source pertains to land within the wildlife corridor.
+- `Spatial Extent`: 4007605.1797135984525084,-412580.2386067652842030 : 4032954.7106412472203374,-387445.8448925596894696
+- `Spatial Reference System`: EPSG:3857 - WGS 84 / Pseudo-Mercator
+- `Temporal Coverage`: Unknown, presumed 2023
+- `Temporal Resolution`: Not applicable
+- `Lineage`: Sourced from the shared data from the original authors, presumed to be namely Justin Lucas.
+- `Distribution`: Shared by original authors
+- `Constraints`: Unknown
+- `Data Quality`: No planned quality assessment.
+- `Variables`: Bomas are filled with a Simple Fill and there are no associated land cover data.

+#### Major Roads

+- `Abstract`: This is a shapefile which contains "two highways that run through the study area", per Justin Lucas.
+- `Label`: major_roads_vector.shp
+- `Spatial Coverage`: The data source pertains to the entirety of the extent of the highways, which extend far past the study site and outside of Tanzania to the north and south.
+- `Spatial Extent`: 24.9389406999999999,-33.9686420999999967 : 36.7868238000000005,-1.4968789000000000
+- `Spatial Reference System`: EPSG:4326 - WGS 84
+- `Temporal Coverage`: Unknown, presumed 2023
+- `Temporal Resolution`: Not applicable
+- `Lineage`: Sourced from the shared data from the original authors, presumed to be namely Justin Lucas.
+Lucas states that this shapefile is sourced from OpenStreetMap.
+- `Distribution`: Shared by original authors
+- `Constraints`: Unknown
+- `Data Quality`: No planned quality assessment.
+- `Variables`: The highways are filled with a Simple Fill and there are no associated land cover data.

 ### Prior observations